PUSH Ingest

 • backup_push_url_srt – as backup

-PUSH fallback algorith:
+PUSH fallback algorithm:

 1. Primary stream active.
 Primary is always takes priority over the backup stream.